ppanteliadis/2017-CPD/presentations.md

 you may have seen in Functional Programming does F# support?
 What features, such as type providers, are unique to F#?

-Team: Team Het Nootje: Martijn Boom, Zino Onomiwo, Tim Zoet & Rik van Toor
+Team: Martijn Boom, Zino Onomiwo, Tim Zoet & Rik van Toor

 #### Scala and lightweight modular staging